-Jackson confirmed as first black female high court justice
+Jackson confirmed as first Black female high court justice

 She told senators she would apply the law “without fear or favour,” and pushed back on Republican attempts to portray her as too lenient on criminals she had sentenced.

-Jackson will be just the third black justice, after Thurgood Marshall and Clarence Thomas, and the sixth woman.
-She will join three other women — Sonia Sotomayor, Elena Kagan, and Amy Coney Barrett — meaning that four of the nine justices will be women for the first time in history.
+Jackson will be just the third Black justice, after Thurgood Marshall and Clarence Thomas, and the sixth woman.
+She will join three other women, Sonia Sotomayor, Elena Kagan Amy Coney Barrett – meaning that four of the nine justices will be women for the first time in history.

 Biden, a veteran of a more bipartisan Senate, said from the day of Breyer's retirement announcement in January that he wanted support from both parties for his history-making nominee, and he invited Republicans to the White House as he made his decision.
 It was an attempted reset from Trump's presidency, when Democrats vociferously opposed the three nominees, and from the end of President Barack Obama's, when Republicans blocked nominee Merrick Garland from getting a vote.